servicemeshbook/byok/README.md

 ## Power down VM

-You can power down the VM.
+Click 'Player > Power > Shutdown Guest`.

  It is highly recommended that you take a backup of the directory after installing Kubernetes environment.
 As you make progress through the book, you can restore the VM from the backup to start again.

 The files in the directory may show as: